hsuanshao/pwd-verify/README.md

 allowSequence: Do you allowed sequence characters in password?
 requireSymbol: Do you require at least one special symbol in password?

-And while password be varified by `Password.Validtor` it will return multiple values length, uppercase, lowercase, number, symbol, sequence bool, err error).
+And while password be varified by `Password.Validtor` it will return multiple values length, uppercase, lowercase, number, symbol, sequence in bool type, err in error type).

 If err return is not nil, which mean password does not meets the configuration.
-Others parameters can helps to tell you which rule been violation.
+Others parameters can help to tell you which rules been violation.

 ## Want to apply password validator module in your project

 If you want applied this password validator in your project.
-You can use `go mod` to mangem and get `password validator` module into your project
+You can use `go mod` to manage and get `password validator` module into your project

 `go get github.com/hsuanshao/pwd-verify/module/password`